-Faculty and Staff
+Faculty and staff

-Prof. Butterfield is the UK Alumni Association Endowed Professor of Biological Chemistry.
+Dr. Butterfield is the UK Alumni Association Endowed Professor of Biological Chemistry.
 His expertise is in detection of free radicals, measures of oxidative stress, and proteomics identification of oxidatively modified proteins.
-Prof. Butterfield serves as the director of the FRBC SRF.
+Dr. Butterfield serves as the Director of the RM SRF.

-Haining Zhu, PhD, Director Proteomics Facility
+Haining Zhu, PhD,

 Prof. Zhu is primarily responsible for overseeing proteomics analyses of proteins of interest to MCC investigators.